junesirius/junesirius.github.io/_posts/Supernatural/2026-01-16-SPN-12-11-memory-loss-Dean.md

 And he still has the childhood memory that angels are the good guys, like his mom told him every night, and he's so so happy and proud and amazed (again) that his (their) best friend is an angel (even if he can't remember now).

-So here's all the proof that he would love and *choose* to be a hunter and attracted by the fact and reality that monsters are real.
-He loves to learn about those things, and he's *proud* that he gets to be a hunter and save people and world.
-He *loves* this life, not just because hunting is the thing he knows and grows up with and good at -- he *wants* this.
-This is how he thinks a good and heroic life is like, helping people, hunting things.
+So here's all the proof that he would love and *choose* to be a hunter and is attracted by the fact and reality that monsters are real.
+He loves to learn about those things, and he's *proud* that he gets to be a hunter and save people and the world.
+He *loves* this life, not just because hunting is the thing he knows and grows up with and is good at -- he *wants* this.
+This is what he thinks a good and heroic life is like: helping people, hunting things.

-It peels off the burden of the family pressure and importance now, it's not about "family business", it's just about what he wants and loves and thinks is the right thing.
+It peels off the burden of the family pressure and importance now; it's not about "family business", it's just about what he wants and loves and thinks is the right thing.
 And given another chance, even without all his past, he'd still be on this path.

 Imagine a perfectly normal life Dean, growing up in a happy family with no tragedy at all, growing to be a sweet sweet man, and then one day, something supernatural happens in his life, not necessarily to his family, but just occurs and overlaps with his life, and he just would go into that world, definitely.
 Just like S04E17 "It's a terrible life", but even without an angel messing with his memory while he still has some muscle memory and subconsciousness as sort of a cheat to the lesson Zachariah wants to prove, even as a blank white paper, Dean Winchester belongs to this life.
 For once, Zachariah is right that, this is what he is and what he's always meant to be.
 It's Dean's free will, and Dean belongs to the hunter life.

-While Sam, most of the times, doesn't really choose the life by himself, but the life chooses him.
+While Sam, most of the time, didn't really choose this life by himself, but the life chose him (by dad, by demons, angels, Dean, Chuck).
 That's probably (exactly) why Sam always wants out, and Dean just can never get out.
 There will never be a happy retirement life for Dean where he stops being who he is, now that I really think about it, even if he's lucky and the universe favors him and he doesn't die in the job even though he's bordering Death every week, even if he grows old, he's still not going to stop hunting or doing some hunting-related jobs, he'll always always hunt for his entire life until one way or another his light's out, in natural or supernatural way.
 This is his only way out.

 <br>

-When Rowena and Sam are talking about the witches and spell, Sam sends Dean to TV to keep him quiet:
+When Rowena and Sam are talking about the witches and the spell, Sam sends Dean to the TV to keep him quiet:

 > Rowena: Those glyphs ye found?
 Are an archaic form of Celtic.
 Ogham Craobh.
 Druids used it in their rituals, called it the "Language of the Trees."
 >